Data Science Major

 4. Submit the online major declaration Qualtrics form.

-Students who submit a declaration form prior to attending a declaration event will have their form deleted.
-If the form is submitted more than one year from after the declaration event is attended, students will need to schedule another advising appointment.
+If your form is submitted more than one year from after the declaration event is attended, you will need to schedule another advising appointment.

 There are no exceptions made to the declaration process.